luhn/pyramid-marshmallow/README.md

         request.data['name']
     ))
 ```

+For GET requests, the URL parameters are passed into the schema.
+Value lists
+are not currently supported.

 Setting `marshal` in your `view_config` will run the view output through
 marshmallow (i.e. `Schema.dump`) before going to the renderer.
 You probably